melo/movable_type2hugo/README.md

 # MovableType => Hugo migration tool

-This script will convert a SQLite DB from a Movable Type 3.x blog to a Hugo-powered site.
+This scripts will convert a Movable Type 3.x blog to a Hugo-powered site.

+There are two scripts included:

+* a script to migrate posts from a SQLite MT-schema DB;
+* HTML pages statically burned to disk by MT.

+**Note:** this README is still incomplete...
+The scripts are work in progress, they work more or less OK, but still need work.
+I migrated my own blog with them, you can see it at [www.simplicidade.org](https://www.simplicidade.org).

 ## Install ##